De'Aaron Fox: Player profile

 Listed at 6 ft 3 in and 185 lb, Fox has primarily played the point guard position throughout his career.
 He is left-handed.

 Coming out of Kentucky, Fox was highly regarded among scouts for his quickness, speed, and athleticism.
 These attributes combined make Fox one of the most dangerous players on the fast break and driving to the rim.
-Fox is often considered to be the fastest player in the NBA.
 Fox himself stated in 2018 "If we’re talking about from baseline to baseline with the ball in my hands, I’m definitely the fastest person in the league."

 Fox is a high end finisher at the rim, being able to use his body control and leaping ability to finish layups and draw fouls and often using his speed and quickness to blow by defenders.
 Fox is considered to be a poor 3-point shooter, as during the 2019–2020 NBA season, Fox shot a career low 29.2% shooting percentage from three.

 Fox has also demonstrated good passing ability, averaging around seven assists per game.
 Fox generates most of his assists running the pick and roll and the fast break.

 On defense, Fox can be exploited by bigger guards because of his small frame, but can intercept passes and makes quick rotations due to his elite quickness and nearly 6-foot 7 inch wingspan.